ChylerDev/BAE/README.md

 ~~This library is programmed and maintained in parallel in both Rust and C++, and can each be found in their respective branches.~~
 This library is currently in the process of being ported to rust.
 Once this process is complete they will both be maintained in parallel.

+The purpose of developing this library in two languages in parallel is to learn rust and learn how to actively maintain a project in both languages and coordinate releases and feature development.
+At some point I'm sure I'll just call it quits on the C++ version and stick with the rust version.

 # 2. C++

 ## 2.1 Building